-Urban Life
+Urban Experiences

-The Urban Life pillar explores the question of what makes cities liveable or unliveable places.
+The Urban Experiences pillar explores the question of what makes cities liveable or unliveable places.
 It also explores how specific cultures of urban place-making might contribute to urban diversity and the vibrancy of the city, whilst simultaneously causing patterns of socio-spatial segregation to perpetuate.

 ORLANDO WOODS

-Pillar Lead, Urban Life
+Pillar Lead, Urban Experiences

 Director, SMU Urban Institute